Imagine a narrative of your “life story” in which you are the hero of your own life, rather than the victim?

 Morgan’s book is especially useful for therapists and other mental health professionals who wish to add narrative techniques and exercises to their practice.

-Narrative Therapy: The Social Construction of Preferred Realities by Jill Freedman and Gene Combs
+3. Narrative Therapy: The Social Construction of Preferred Realities – Gene Combs and Jill Freedman

 Included in this book are example transcripts and descriptions of therapy sessions in which the principles and interventions of narrative therapy are applied.